wang-q/withncbi/pop/README.md

     find . -maxdepth 1 -type d -not -path "*WGS" | grep "\.\/" | xargs rm -fr
     rm *.xlsx *.csv *.sh *.bat *.nwk *.yml
     ```

+## FAQ

+* Why .tsv?
+All of your other programs use .csv.

+    There are strains of which sub-species parts of names contain commas, can you believe it?

+* I've 500 genomes of *E. coli*, the manually editing step 1 kills me.

+    The whole `pop/` and much of `util/` scripts are for Eukaryotes.
+For small genomes
+    of bacteria and archea, check `taxon/bac_prepare.pl`.